 - Assembling DPW Application: Owners must first assemble and submit a conversion application (as described above) to the San Francisco Department of Public Works.
 The most time-consuming part of the application assembly is obtaining the subdivision map from the land surveyor, who must visit and measure the property.
 Most surveyors take 3-6 weeks to complete the map.
 This waiting period is generally long enough for owners to easily assemble all the other parts of the application.
 Bottom line: Assembling the conversion application takes most owners 3-6 weeks.

 - DPW Processing: After receiving a conversion application, DPW checks the packet for completeness and then forwards parts of it for verification and checking to other City agencies (Planning Department, Rent Board etc.).
-This process has traditionally taken 1-2 months, but is expected to take somewhat longer in 2013-2015.
+This process has traditionally taken 1-2 months.
 Assuming no defects or problems are discovered, DPW gives Tentative Approval and requests a more complete subdivision map from the land surveyor and a Certificate of Final Completion and Occupancy (“CFCO”, further discussed below) from the owner.
 After receiving these items, DPW checks the map for technical correctness, sometimes asking the surveyor to make corrections and changes.
 The map checking process has traditionally taken an additional 2-6 weeks, depending on the corrections needed and DPW and surveyor caseload.
 When DPW approves the subdivision map, it notifies the owner and the surveyor, triggering the start of the map recording process.
-In the conversion of a 5-6 unit property, there is an additional two-month approval process by the Planning Department and Board of Supervisors that follows DPW map approval, (but this is not required for 2-4 unit properties).
-Bottom Line: DPW processing is likely to take 6-12 months during 2013-2015.

 - Building Inspection and Repair/Upgrading: Owners must request a building inspection from DBI by submitting an inspection request form and paying an inspection fee.
 If there is more than one building on the property, a separate form and fee must be used for each building.
 The inspection request may be made either before or after submitting the DPW application for conversion, but is a completely separate process.
 (Submitting a condominium conversion application to DPW will not trigger a building inspection by DBI, and submitting a building inspection request to DBI will not trigger the start of a condominium conversion approval process by DPW).
 After receiving an inspection request, DBI will contact the owners to schedule the inspection and, after the inspection, DBI will mail the owners a written inspection report.
-This process is expected to take 6012 months during 2013-2015.
+This process generally takes 3-4 months.
 After receiving the inspection report, the owners must obtain a building permit to do the work required by the report, complete the work, and request an inspection of the completed work.
 If the work passes inspection, DBI will issue a Certificate of Final Inspection and Occupancy (“CFCO”), which must then be submitted to DPW when that department tentatively approves the conversion application.
 It takes most owners 2-6 weeks to complete the inspection work, but this time frame varies widely depending on the amount and type of work required (as discussed further below).
-Bottom line: Obtaining the inspection report is expected to take 6-12 months, and completing the work takes another 2-6 weeks; but these processes can run concurrently with assembling and processing the conversion application packet.
+All of these processes can run concurrently with assembling and processing the conversion application packet.

 - Recording Subdivision Map: After DPW approves the conversion application, it requests a signed final plastic version of the subdivision map (the “Mylar”) and a “Tax Certificate”.
-The Mylar must be signed by all owners of record and, in the case of 5-6 unit properties, all lenders of record.
+The Mylar must be signed by all owners of record.
 The Tax Certificate is a document issued by the San Francisco Tax Collector certifying that all property taxes have been paid or prepaid (see further discussion below).
-In a conversion of a 2-4 unit property, DPW will record the subdivision map approximately two weeks after it receives these documents.
-Bottom line: The map recording process takes most owners about three weeks.
+DPW will record the subdivision map approximately two weeks after it receives these documents.

-- CC&Rs and Bylaws (2-4 units): Although recording the subdivision map concludes the condominium conversion process from the City’s standpoint, state law imposes additional requirements.
-For 2-4 unit properties, state law requires that a Declaration of Covenants, Conditions and Restriction (“CC&Rs”) be recorded with the San Francisco County Recorder before a condominium can be sold or financed with its own loan.
+- CC&Rs and Bylaws: Although recording the subdivision map concludes the condominium conversion process from the City’s standpoint, state law requires that a Declaration of Covenants, Conditions and Restriction (“CC&Rs”) be recorded with the San Francisco County Recorder before a condominium can be sold or financed with its own loan.
 The CC&Rs define the boundaries of each condominium, explain what each owner will own, and describe how the condominiums will be used, operated and maintained.
 A condominium plan (also called unit diagrams), prepared by the surveyor, showing the location of the units and exclusive use areas is attached as an exhibit to the CC&Rs.
 Homeowners Association Bylaws add further details about the management of the condominium owners association, but this same information can also be incorporated in the CC&Rs so that there is no separate Bylaws document.
 (Articles of Incorporation is yet another document that can be added if the homeowners association will be incorporated, but incorporation is not legally required in California).
 These documents are typically prepared by an attorney and reviewed by the owners while the DPW is processing the conversion application.
 The CC&Rs are then recorded with the San Francisco County Recorder after DPW records the subdivision map; but the recording of the CC&Rs can be delayed indefinitely if none of the owners plan to sell or refinance.
-Bottom line: Assuming the CC&Rs are completed while DPW is processing the application and recorded immediately after DPW records the subdivision map, the CC&Rs do not add additional time to the conversion process.

 Although the city processes applications strictly in the order received, owners can expedite conversion in several ways: